MahderZergaw/exerciseAir/README.md

 ### **Welcome to the AirBnB clone project!**
 The Minishell console project is designed to create a shell application that operates in both interactive and non-interactive modes.
 This project serves as a fundamental emulation of Airbnb's console, offering basic functionalities similar to Airbnb's operations.

-### ***First step: Write a command interpreter to manage your AirBnB objects.***
-This is the first step towards building your first full web application: the AirBnB clone.
-This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-Each task is linked and will help to:

-- put in place a parent class (called `BaseModel`) to take care of the initialization, serialization and deserialization of future instances
-- create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
-- create all classes used for AirBnB (`User`, `State`, `City`, `Place`…) that inherit from `BaseModel`
-- create the first abstracted storage engine of the project: File storage.
-- create all unittests to validate all our classes and storage engine
 ## **The console**
 - create your data model
 - manage (create, update, destroy, etc) objects via a console / command interpreter